 About Evaluations: The idea behind evaluations or tryouts is that players are best served by being placed on teams with players of a similar ability.
 The Canadian Soccer Association and BC Soccer, our governing bodies, mandate that we begin selection of teams at the U11 level for boys and the U10 level for girls, for developmental reasons.
-All evaluations are open to every child participating in each specific age group and all are given a fair evaluation and opportunity to play at the level they desire.
+Evaluation observations are given to every child participating in each specific age group and all are given a fair evaluation and opportunity to play at the level they desire.

-Players will be assessed based on the following criteria in order of importance:
+Players will be assessed over the year based on the following criteria in order of importance:

 3- Small Group Tactics

-The role of the Technical Director is to oversee the evaluation process to ensure the selections are honest and fair.
-The Technical Director and Head of Player Development will monitor evaluation sessions and provide input to evaluators as well as facilitate discussions before finalizing selections.
+The Technical Director will oversee the evaluation process to ensure the selections are honest and fair.
+The Technical Director and Head of Player Development will monitor evaluation feedback and provide input to evaluators as well as facilitate discussions before finalizing selections.

 Notification & Registration For South Delta United Soccer Club